-One of our biggest losses last year was that of our squash crops.
-We got hit double by squash vine borers and powdery mildew.
+One of our biggest garden garden losses a few years ago was our squash crops.
+We got hit doubly by the dreaded squash vine borer and powdery mildew.
 It was a one-two punch, especially to our summer squash and pumpkins.
-This year, we are strategizing how to fend off these attackers.
-And here is a list of our preventative measures.

 Squash Vine Borer Prevention